 In October 1988, 20 men carried the Wolf Totem Pole: Everyone's Grandfather (left in photo below) across the frozen UAF campus.
 That night the totem was raised in a traditional Tilingit ceremony.
 The 20-foot pole is made of western red cedar from Ketchikan and features the three figures of eagle, wolf, and bear.
 This particular totem pole honors the traditional teaching method of a master artist working alongside his apprentices.

-The sculpture Totem by Bernard Hosey (background in photo at right below) was commissioned in 1986 by Alaska's one-percent for art program.
+The sculpture Totem by Bernard Hosey (background in photo at right above) was commissioned in 1986 by Alaska's one-percent for art program.
 Hosey originally presented a model for a 10-foot piece of art, but became so “energized” about the project that he built a 34-foot version.
 Hosey spent a year by himself, painting and molding the steel to personify his vision of Alaska.
 Originally, the sculpture was called Fairbanks Totem, because of its location.

-Christiane Martens's sculpture Denali (foreground in photo at right below) was also commissioned by Alaska ’s one-percent for art program, in 1979.
+Christiane Martens's sculpture Denali (foreground in photo at right above) was also commissioned by Alaska ’s one-percent for art program, in 1979.
 A couple of months prior to presenting her proposal, Martens stumbled onto an Alaskan guide book.
 The images of the Brooks Range inspired her design.
 Martens cut out 13 different elements and began layering them to represent the Alaskan landscape’s specific rhythm.

 The Kolmakovsky Blockhouse is a relic of the fortified Russian-American Company trading post atKolmakovsky Redoubt.
 The blockhouse is a significant artifact in relation to Alaska’s Russian history.
 This particular redoubt was the furthest into the Interior settled by the Russians.
 The blockhouse was the first building erected on site along the Kuskokwim River, in 1841.